AivanF/ByteSplitter/README.md

 # Command line usage patterns

-1. Splitting of a file with default names of parts:
+1) Splitting of a file with default names of parts:

->split <file_name> <split_count>
+- `split <file_name> <split_count>`

-2. Splitting of a file with specified names of parts:
+2) Splitting of a file with specified names of parts:

->split <file_name> <part_name> <part_name> ...
+- `split <file_name> <part_name> <part_name>`

-3. Combining of a file with default names of parts:
+3) Combining of a file with default names of parts:

->combine <file_name>
+- `combine <file_name>`

-4. Combining of a file with specified names of parts:
+4) Combining of a file with specified names of parts:

->combine <file_name> <part_name> <part_name> ...
+`combine <file_name> <part_name> <part_name> ...`

 # Command line usage examples

-1. Combine user-named part files into whole `result.png`:
+1) Combine user-named part files into whole `result.png`:

->python bysp.py combine result.png p3 p14 p15
+- `python bysp.py combine result.png p3 p14 p15`

-2. Split the file into 2 parts with custom names:
+2) Split the file into 2 parts with custom names:

->python bysp.py split result.png abc def
+- `python bysp.py split result.png abc def`

-3. Split the file into 10 parts with automatically given names `result.png.0.part`, ..., `result.png.9.part`:
+3) Split the file into 10 parts with automatically given names `result.png.0.part`, ..., `result.png.9.part`:

->python bysp.py s result.png 10
+- `python bysp.py s result.png 10`

-4. Combine automatically named parts into whole file (Count of parts mustn't be specified if the files have default names):
+4) Combine automatically named parts into whole file (Count of parts mustn't be specified if the files have default names):

->python bysp.py c new-result.png
+- `python bysp.py c new-result.png`

 Note that you will maybe need to specify some relative path to the files.

 # Python usage

 ByteSplitter can be easily used as a regular Python library.
 The code consists of single file and several simple functions with docstrings, so you can easily understand it.
+The code works well on both Python 2 & 3.

 ## License